ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     Notice how we updated the comment describing what our `OnSwitchInteraction` function does.

-9. Press **Play** and interact with the switch.
+8. Press **Play** and interact with the switch.
 Now press <kbd>TAB</kbd> to pause gameplay and look in the Hierarchy.
 You should see "**LightTemplate**" at the bottom of the Hierarchy.
 Depending on where you are in the scene, you may even be able to see the light, which spawned at coordinates "0 0 0".

-10. Time to change the spawn location to the light bulb.
-Click on the **Light Bulb group** in the Hierarchy.
+9. Time to change the spawn location to the light bulb.

+    Click on and open the **Light bulb** group in the Hierarchy.
 See the group named "**Filaments**"?
 As this group is located in the center of the bulb, it would be the perfect location for our light to spawn at.

     We could look up the global position of the **Filaments** and plug them into our code, but that would mean if we ever moved the light bulb we would have to go into our script and update it - which we might forget to do, resulting in a random floating light in our game.

-    Instead we can find the filament's position in the script and use that, which is a lot easier in the long run as we'll be able to move the light bulb anywhere we want without worrying about updating the script every time.
+    Instead we can find the filaments' position in the script and use that, which is a lot easier in the long run as we'll be able to move the light bulb anywhere we want without worrying about updating the script every time.

     Let's start with the variables: